WELL, THAT DIDN’T GO AS PLANNED - THE CHICKEN COOP AREA

 The old coop floor also had a handful of patches, and the best choice was to rebuild it with some new plywood and 4×4 timbers.

-We thought that after we built the new floor, we could lift the existing chicken coop and set it on the new platform,
+We thought that after we built the new floor, we could lift the existing chicken coop and set it on the new platform, but it crumbled, and there went the weekend because our chickens needed shelter.

 You know how it goes with DIY.